Back to wiki

 Shutdown script

-This script is responsible for shutting down your Rclone mount if required.
+This script shuts down your Rclone mount when required.

 In the terminal: